amanpuranik/ds-algos/README.md

-this repo contains all my studying on data structures and algorithms
+This repo contains all my studying on data structures and algorithms